 The RESET Air building standard was created expressly for air quality monitoring and improvement.
 This building certification requires ongoing, comprehensive monitoring with RESET-accredited monitors only.

-In accordance with RESET requirements, you need one monitor per 5382 ft² (500 m²).
+In accordance with the requirements for the RESET™ Air Standard for Commercial Interiors, you need one monitor per 5382 ft² (500 m²).
 Monitors must also be wall-mounted and 36-71 in (900-1800 mm) above the floor.
 All monitors should be located five or more meters away from operable windows, fresh-air diffusers, and air filters.
 If this isn’t possible due to space, monitors must be closer to air returns than air diffusers and must be at least half of the space away from operable windows.

 Try Our Free Calculator